TheYoBots/Lishogi-Bot/README.md

 ## Creating a homemade bot

-As an alternative to creating an entire chess engine and implementing one of the communiciation protocols (UCI or XBoard), a bot can also be created by writing a single class with a single method.
+As an alternative to creating an entire chess engine and implementing one of the communiciation protocols (USI), a bot can also be created by writing a single class with a single method.
 The `search()` method in this new class takes the current board and the game clock as arguments and should return a move based on whatever criteria the coder desires.

 Steps to create a homemade bot: